|

 uphill to find the shelter of rocks, and seawatch for an hour or two on the lee

+side.
 The most obvious passage birds were again

 numerous Gannets, many passing very close in to the shore.
 Following a pair of